Chesterfield tramway: History

 The Chesterfield Tramways Company was registered on 6 December 1886, and took over the tramway.
-The company brought two more tramcars, probably single deck vehicles built by G.F.
-Milnes & Co. and reduced the fare prices from 2d to 1d.
-Chesterfield Corporation were keen to be involved in their own tram system, and when the Tramways company offered it to them in 1897, they paid £2,050 and took over the tramway from 22 November.
+The company brought two more tramcars, probably single deck vehicles built by G. F. Milnes & Co. and reduced the fare prices from 2d to 1d.
+Chesterfield Corporation were keen to be involved in their own tram system, and when the tramways company offered it to them in 1897, they paid £2,050 and took over the tramway from 22 November.
 The fee included the cost of winding up for the now-defunct Chesterfield Tramways Company.

 Chesterfield Corporation bought a new single deck tram from Milnes in 1898, and two more cars in 1899.
 Expansion continued with the purchase in 1903 of two second-hand double deck trams from Sheffield Tramway, although some sources suggest that only one vehicle was bought, and that it may never have run on the system.
 By this time the Corporation were considering extending and electrifying the line.
-The town's first electrical engineer and tramways manager was Robert Lawford Acland, and under his direction, they obtained the Chesterfield Corporation Tramways and Improvements Act in 1904 to authorise the work.
+The town's first electrical engineer and tramways manager was Robert Lawford Acland, and under his direction, they obtained the Chesterfield Corporation Tramways and Improvements Act 1904 (4 Edw.
+7. c. xxxvii) to authorise the work.
 In order to allow the existing tracks to be relaid, the horse tram service was suspended from August 1904, when the work began.
 A new section of track, running northwards from the original Market Place terminus to Whittington Moor, more than doubled the length of the system.
 The horse tram service resumed once the line towards Brampton was completed, although it stopped short of the Brampton terminus, and the whole system was inspected by the Board of Trade on 19 December 1904.
 There is some doubt as to when the electric service started, due to conflicting sources, but the route to Brampton was running by 23 December, and half of the new route to the borough boundary at Stonegravels began operating on 24 December.
 The final section to Whittington Moor did not see trams until 31 January 1905.
 The initial service was provided by a fleet of twelve open-topped double deck trams, built by Brush Electrical Engineering Company.

 In order to house the trams, a new depot was built, again on the south side of Chatsworth Road, but a little further to the west, opposite School Board Lane.
 There was a passing loop at this location, and a 'Y' junction allowed trams to enter the system in either direction.
 The depot tracks crossed the southern side of the loop, and joined the northern side.
 Within the depot, there were four tracks, all built over inspection pits.
 The tram shed, which was 126 ft long and 26 ft wide, was built of bricks with a pitched slate roof.
 It was constructed by departmental staff, and is one of the few buildings from the early tramway period to have survived.